zinc-collective/zinc.coop/src/get-involved/index.md

 title: Get Involved
 ---

 There are many ways to get involved with Zinc collective and support our vision for a post-scarcity world.
-We hope you'll join us!

-### 👋🏻 Meet Cute
+### Join the chat

-You can join our <a href="https://discord.gg/QK9VVg4D">Group Chat</a> to meet and greet.
+Join our <a href="https://discord.gg/QK9VVg4D">Discord Server</a> and introduce yourself and get to know the community.

-### Coding Ensembles
+### Learning Ensembles

-Looking to build your coding skills in a safe, supportive setting?
-Join our weekly ensembles and contribute to <a href="https://github.com/zinc-collective/convene#contributing-to-convene">Convene</a> or <a href="https://github.com/zinc-collective/mp-shake-it-photo#become-a-contributor">Moment Park</a>.
-Weekly ensembles are organized in the style of mob programming sessions.
-Programmers and designers of all levels are encouraged to join.
+Looking to improve your coding skills in a supportive, non-judgemental setting?
+Join our weekly ensembles and contribute to one of our active projects like <a href="https://github.com/zinc-collective/convene#contributing-to-convene">Convene</a> or <a href="https://github.com/zinc-collective/mp-shake-it-photo#become-a-contributor">Moment Park</a>.
+Ensembles are organized in the style of <em>choose your own adventure</em> mob programming sessions.
+Programmers, designers, and product folks of all levels are encouraged to join and contribute any and all skills that apply to building software applications.

-### Touching Grass
+### Touch Grass

 Eat pizza by the lake.

-### 💪 Seeking Capacity Builders
+### Seeking Capacity Builders
 One of our biggest challenges at the moment is supporting folks who want to contribute to our software products.
 We believe Convene can be an impactful, non-extractive alternative to enshitified Saas products.
 But we aren't making any money yet.
 Our members and volunteer contributors are all working pro-bono at the moment.
 But we'd like to change that.

 If you're interested or have skills in organizational/community development and capacity-building, we'd love your help strategizing to create paid opportunities for volunteer contributors.

-### 👩‍🌾 Seeking Product Stewardshippers
+### Seeking Product Stewardshippers

 We also need help from folks with skills in project management, product management, and product design to help steward our partner relationships and create meaningful, human-centered experiences for our products.

-### 🦸‍♀️ Become a Client Owner
+### Become a Client Owner

-### 👩🏻‍🎤 Become a Member
+### Become a Member

-### 💸 Donate
+### Donate

 If you already think what we're doing is cool, give us money.
 Become a Sponsor in our <a href="https://opencollective.com/zinc-community#category-CONTRIBUTE">Open Collective</a>.